-Volunteers make a difference!
+Volunteers Make a Difference!

 Here is a brief overview of some ways you can help by becoming a volunteer.

-Center volunteers work under the supervision of our highly trained Rehab Techs and support the Center’s efforts in a myriad of ways.
+Center volunteers work under the supervision of our highly trained staff and support the Center’s efforts in a myriad of ways.
 Much of the support involves housekeeping, such as washing dishes and crates, doing laundry, and keeping the Center clean.
 With training and experience, volunteers will also help with animal care.
-They will prepare food and supplements, feed and water the animals, keep whiteboards up to date, and alert Rehab Techs of any changes or concerns.
+They will prepare food and supplements, feed and water the animals, keep whiteboards up to date, and alert staff of any changes or concerns.
 More advanced animal handling may include tube-feeding, administering medications, reading blood values, and handling of animals during treatment.
 Center volunteers are asked to sign up for a regular 4-hour shift on a weekly basis.
 Volunteers should wear long pants and closed-toed shoes.
 We strongly suggest that you do not wear clothes you don’t want to get stained.

 PWC receives many baby birds during the nesting and fledging season – typically from March through August.
-Our Baby Bird Room (BBR) volunteers provide the critical care that makes the difference between helping a bird to heal and grow so it can be released back into the wild - or not.
+Our Baby Bird Room (BBR) volunteers provide the critical care that makes the difference between helping a bird to heal and grow so it can be released back into the wild.
 Volunteers work in 4-hour shifts: cleaning bird enclosures, feeding instruments, and the BBR itself; preparing formula and feeding the baby birds that need food every 15-60 minutes over a 12-hour day.
 Perhaps most important is observing and documenting any changes or actions taken, and alerting staff to any problems.
 It’s also important that volunteers are able to remain calm in a noisy and demanding environment.
 Training is provided, and volunteers are encouraged to grow their skill set and comfort level as they gain more experience.

 Not only do we need your assistance in the care of thousands of wildlife patients, we also need help with fundraising, grant writing, and other administrative tasks.
 Volunteers may be asked to help out at a booth during special events or open houses, or assist at fundraising parties or benefits.
 Each and every task is essential to the ongoing operation of PWC and our volunteers are greatly appreciated for their time, energy and commitment.

 PWC’s mission is to support San Luis Obispo County wildlife through rehabilitation and educational outreach.
-The goal of all wildlife rehabilitators should be to provide the best care possible without jeopardizing the wildness of the animal.
+The goal of all wildlife rehabilitators is to provide the best care possible without jeopardizing the wildness of the animal.
 Rehabilitation promotes the health and well-being of the animal without infringing on its natural behavior.
 Our care must not add to an animal’s stress by unnecessary touching or talking.